-- (a) members of the PW Central Committee and its Sub-Committees; - (b) five representatives from each PW LINK: - (i) the three serving PW LINK Office Bearers i.e. Chairperson, Secretary and Treasurer; and - (ii) two others from each PW LINK, appointed to attend for 3 years.
+- (a) members of the PW Panel and its Subgroups; - (b) five representatives from each PW LINK: - (i) the three serving PW LINK Office Bearers i.e. Chairperson, Secretary and Treasurer; and - (ii) two others from each PW LINK, appointed to attend for 3 years."

-The following may also be invited to attend: four members of the Deaconess Association; missionaries on home assignment and others, as appropriate.
+Others may also be invited to attend, as appropriate.

-(7) PW Central Committee:
+(7) PW Panel